bensuffolk/cncjs-pendant-shuttle/README.md

 `--access-token-lifetime` *lifetime* The lenght of time the authentication token will last.
 Defaults to *30d*

+`--no-lcd` Do not attempt to conect to an LCD

 `--i2c-bus` *bus* The i2c bus that the LCD is connected to.
 Defaults to *1*

 `--lcd-address` *address* The i2c address of the LCD.
 Defaults to *0x27*